Claus Sluter

 Legacy

-Sluter was an innovator in art.
+Sluter was an innovator in plastic art.
 Contemporaries of his time, such as Andre Beauneveu were still creating works according to prevailing tastes for graceful delicate figures.
 Sluter pushed the boundaries; his figures are expressive, real and voluminous.
-He has often been compared favourably to the Italian sculptors Jacopo della Quercia and Donatello who only came on the art scene several decades later.
+He has often been compared favourably to figures in Italian Renaissance sculpture, such as the Sienese artist Jacopo della Quercia (c.1374-1438) and the Florentine genius Donatello (1386-1466) who only came on the art scene several decades later.
 Sluter died in 1406, two years after his patron Philip.

 © visual-arts-cork.com.
 All rights reserved.